drakkan/sftpgo/docs/custom-actions.md

 - `fs_provider`, integer, `0` for local filesystem, `1` for S3 backend, `2` for Google Cloud Storage (GCS) backend, `3` for Azure Blob Storage backend, `4` for local encrypted backend, `5` for SFTP backend
 - `bucket`, string, inlcuded for S3, GCS and Azure backends
 - `endpoint`, string, included for S3, SFTP and Azure backend if configured
 - `status`, integer.
 Status for `upload`, `download` and `ssh_cmd` actions.
-0 means a generic error occurred.
-1 means no error, 2 means quota exceeded error
+1 means no error, 2 means a generic error occurred, 3 means quota exceeded error
 - `protocol`, string.
 Possible values are `SSH`, `SFTP`, `SCP`, `FTP`, `DAV`, `HTTP`, `DataRetention`
 - `ip`, string.
 The action was executed from this IP address
 - `open_flags`, integer.
 File open flags, can be non-zero for `pre-upload` action.
 If `file_size` is greater than zero and `file_size&512 == 0` the target file will not be truncated
 - `timestamp`, int64.
-Event timestamp as milliseconds since epoch
+Event timestamp as nanoseconds since epoch

 The HTTP hook will use the global configuration for HTTP clients and will respect the retry configurations.